Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: The Frobenius functor

-\begin{rem} The structure of the maximal ideal of $\hat{R}$ ensures that for each $s \in \Ss$, the object $B^{(F)}_s$ (defined in the next section) is indecomposable because $a^F_s$ is not invertible in $\hat{R}$.
-This is analogous to $B_s$ being indecomposable in $\dgrm$ because $a_s$ is not invertible in $R$ (see Example~\ref{exam:singgenindecomp}).
+\begin{rem} The structure of the maximal ideal of $\hat{R}$ ensures that for each $s \in \Ss$, the object $B^{(F)}_s$ (defined later in \S\ref{sec:Frobdotsforks}) is indecomposable because $a_{F(s)}$ is not invertible in $\hat{R}$.
+This is analogous to $B_s$ being indecomposable in $\dgrm$ because $a_s$ is not invertible in $R$ (see Example~\ref{exam:singgenindecomp}). \end{rem}

 The valuation in $\hat{R}$ gives a useful invariant, playing a role largely analogous to degree in $R$.
 To emphasize this connection (and to avoid confusion with the generator of $\laur$) we have chosen the notation $\val$ instead of the more usual $v$ or $\nu$.
-It is also important that $\hat{R}$ is a complete local ring so that when we later define the category $\dgrmpast$ over $\hat{R}$, it retains the Krull--Schmidt property (cf.~\cite[Lemma~6.25]{ew-soergelcalc}). \end{rem}
+It is also important that $\hat{R}$ is a complete local ring so that when we later define the category $\dgrmpast$ over $\hat{R}$, it retains the Krull--Schmidt property (cf.~\cite[Lemma~6.25]{ew-soergelcalc}).

 In order for $\hat{R}$ to take the role of $R$ in later sections, we will require a suitable replacement for the notion of a graded $R$-module.
 The valuation on $\hat{R}$ gives rise to a (non-archimedean) absolute value.
 It turns out that the appropriate replacement for ``graded $R$-modules'' is ``normed $\hat{R}$-modules''.
 We give a brief overview of the relevant theory, translated into the language of valuations (see also e.g.~\cite[\S 2.2]{ardakov-wadsley}).